Discovering Meditation Home Page Next Talk

 Godwin: The breath is always a mirror, or to put it in another way, it always indicates to us our state of mind, our emotions.
 Can anyone give a practical example?

-Retreatant: When we get angry the breath is quickened.
+Retreatant: When we get angry, our breath quickens.

 Godwin: Not only when there is anger, but also when there is fear and anxiety it indicates our state of mind to us.
-And when the mind is calm, when the mind is relaxed, what happens to the breath then?
-When we are meditating and when the mind becomes calm actually sometimes we cannot even feel that we are still breathing.
+And when the mind is calm and relaxed, what happens to the breath then?
+When we are meditating and the mind becomes calm sometimes we cannot even feel that we are still breathing.
 I know some meditators who come running to me, saying: I think I have stopped breathing!
 That is one of the many problems meditators have!

 Retreatant: It reminds us that we are connected with the universe.

 Godwin: All living beings have to breathe.
 So as you rightly said, it reminds us of the Buddhist idea of interconnectedness, interrelationship.
 What Thich Nhat Hanh calls interbeing can easily be realised by connecting with the breath.
 It is also related to the fact that we are breathing the same air.
-We cannot say that this is my air, which is separate from other peoples'.
+We cannot say that this is my air, which is separate from the air others breathe.
 You see what a deep, interesting, profound implication this has.
 Anything else?

 Retreatant: It is coming and going, and changing all the time.